sahil0094/sahil0094/README.md

 ### I'm a Data Scientist

-- 🔭 I’m currently working as an Senior Data Scientist at PwC
+- 🔭 I’m currently working as an Data Scientist at EXL
-- 🌱 I’m currently working on implementing Gen AI for business in production
+- 🌱 I’m currently working on implementing Gen AI projects
-- 🥅 2023 Goals: Create Secondary source of income
 - ⚡ Fun fact: I love to play football

 ### Connect with me: